CyVerse-learning-materials/container_camp_workshop_2018/atmosphere/boot.rst

 ..
 Note::

-  You should all have access to Atmosphere workshop cloud.
+  You will need to have access to the Atmosphere workshop cloud.
 If you are not able to log-in for some reason, please let us know and we will fix it immediately.

 1. Fill in the username and password and click "LOGIN"